 3 Damaging effects of duplicate information

-Around 20% of the data in an enterprise is duplicate information, studies have found.
+Studies have found that around 20% of the data in an enterprise is duplicate information.
 There are many reasons why this is problematic.
 I'd like to highlight three.

 Duplicate content identification1.
 Misinforming customers